bwindsor22/glowing-couscous/README.txt

 Two datasets are included in this exercise:
-( Easier ) LastFM - Anonymized user listening habits from a ( Harder ) CDs - Reviews and track data from a public music sales site
+( Easier ) LastFM - Anonymized user listening habits from a ( Harder ) Amazon - Reviews and track data from Amazon music sales site

 ==== LastFM ===
 (Easy)  File: LastFM - Users Only